 On June 18, 2020, the Office of Compliance Inspections and Examinations of the United States Securities and Exchange Commission (OCIE) announced an exam initiative and issued a subsequent Risk Alert about LIBOR transition preparedness.
-LIBOR, formerly known as the London Interbank Offered Rate, has been used globally as a reference rate for a variety of investment products and services since the 1970s.
+LIBOR, formerly known as the London Interbank Offered Rate, has been used globally as a reference rate for a variety of investment products and services since 1986.
 The transition away from LIBOR will likely occur after 2021 and may pose material risks for groups like SEC-registered investment advisers and broker-dealers.

 OCIE issued a list of items to assist with the transition to an alternative reference rate in the coming years.
 Key takeaways for how to reduce compliance risks associated with the transition are below: